How much electricity can we really produce?

 In addition, the Solar Roadway replaces our current aging power grid.
 The Solar Roadways carry power - not from a centralized point like a power station, but from the power-producing grid itself along with data signals (cable TV, telephone, high-speed internet, etc.) to every home and business connected to the grid via their driveways and parking lots.
 In essence, the Solar Roadways becomes a conduit for all power and data signals.

-Then there is the whole environmental issue: elimination of the fossil fuel plants will take away about half of the CO2 emissions that are known to be contributing to the climate crisis.
-Providing a means to recharge all-electric cars anywhere along the roadside will open the door for the elimination of the internal combustion engines, which account for most of the other half of the CO2 emissions.
+Final thoughts: elimination of the fossil fuel plants will take away about half of the CO2 emissions that are known to be contributing to the climate crisis.
+Providing a means to recharge all-electric cars anywhere along the roadside or even while driving will open the door for the elimination of the internal combustion engines, which account for most of the other half of the CO2 emissions.
 With internal combustion engines now obsolete, our dependency on oil - foreign or domestic - will finally be over with.

 "You cannot escape the responsibility of tomorrow by evading it today." ~ Abraham LincolnPlease join our fan site on Facebook.
 It's the best way to keep up with our current news.